 If you are found guilty or plead guilty to DWI, in addition to other penalties according to the North Carolina DWI sentencing guidelines, you also face a 1-year suspension of your driver’s license.

 DWI license suspension for second conviction of DWI

-In North Carolina, upon conviction of second DWI, the defendant faces a 4-year driver’s license suspension.
-It is important note that a second DWI conviction within a 7-year span is considered an aggravating factor under the DWI sentencing guidelines.
+In North Carolina, upon conviction of second DWI within three years of a prior conviction, the defendant faces a 4-year driver’s license suspension.
+It is important note that a second DWI conviction within a 7-year span is considered a grossly aggravating factor under the DWI sentencing guidelines.

 DWI license suspension for third or subsequent conviction of DWI

-In North Carolina, upon conviction of a third or subsequent DWI, the defendant faces a permanent revocation of their driver’s license.
+In North Carolina, upon conviction of a third or subsequent DWI within a ten year period, when at least one DWI occurred five years of the new DWI offense, the defendant faces a permanent revocation of their driver’s license.
 They also face some other very serious consequences associated with that conviction.

 Getting my license back/other driving options after or during DWI license suspension